-The purpose of the Regina Police Service Victim Services Unit is to assist victims of crime and traumatic events by providing them with information, support, and referral services in a sensitive and timely manner.
-Our primary focus is on violent crime, break and enters, and incidents involving serious injury or death.
+The Regina Police Service Victim Services Unit assists victims of crime and traumatic events by providing them with information, support, and referral services in a sensitive and timely manner.
+The primary focus is on crimes against persons (violent crime, and incidents involving serious injury or death).

 - To lessen the immediate and long-term effects of crime experienced by victims.